 Given the required response for COVID-19, the Board identified a greater need for advanced level practitioners to better manage patients in the healthcare system.
-For these reasons, the Board anticipates introducing legislation in 2021 to amend Article 38 in order to create a licensee designation known as the Advanced Practice Respiratory Therapist.
+For these reasons, the Board introduced legislation in April 2021 to amend Article 38 in order to create a licensee designation known as the Advanced Practice Respiratory Therapist.
 The amended language will include the educational and credentialing requirements, and scope of practice as set forth by the AARC, COARC, and NBRC.
-The target date for licensing will be October 1, 2021.
+The target date for licensing will be October 1, 2023.